dfint/df-steam-hook/README.md

 Also you'll probably need to modify `curses_640x300.png` font in the `data/art` directory of the game according to the encoding you've chosen on the to encode csv file.
 You don't need to redraw the entire font just add characters which is necessary to display text in your language correctly.

 Later we'll add posibility to create csv file using [df-translation-client](https://github.com/dfint/df-translation-client).

+Here you can get a csv file for the most languages from transifex automatically updated: https://github.com/dfint/autobuild/tree/main/translation_build